rabbitmq/rabbitmq-website/site/api-guide.md

 Dropwizard Metrics supports [several reporting backends](http://metrics.dropwizard.io/3.2.3/getting-started.html): console, JMX, HTTP, Graphite, Ganglia, etc.

-You would typically pass in an instance of <code>MetricsRegistry</code>
+You would typically pass in an instance of `MetricsRegistry` to the `StandardMetricsCollector`.
-to the <code>StandardMetricsCollector</code>.
 Here is an example with JMX:

 <pre class="lang-java">